buddycloud/buddycloud.com/slate/source/includes/_accounts.md

 #Accounts

-Create and destroy user accounts and permit the user to manage and reset their password.
+Your app will need to authenticate users.
+Some methods used are

+* the user creates a `username` and `password`
+* using the phone's [telehone number](http://en.wikipedia.org/wiki/MSISDN) as a `username`
+* no user interaction / your application backend providing a `username` and `password`

-<aside class="notice">A user account enables a user to connect to their messaging service.
+<aside class="notice">The account enables a user to connect.
 They will still need to create their personal channel</aside>

 ### Query Parameters

 Argument   | Required | Notes
 ---------- | -------- |------------
 `username` | true     | Must contain a domain element that matches the virtual host.
 `password` | true     | The API is agnostic to password strength requirements.
 `email`    | false    | An Email address to receive push notifications and password resets.

 ##Create User